Summer Scholars Program

 - Developing ability to interact with other disciplines by providing training in a strong team-based environment

 - Motivating and supporting students to successfully pursue graduate studies and careers in the biomedical sciences

 - Encouraging the next generation of scientists and clinicians to pursue careers in regenerative medicine.

-WFIRM is committed to providing research opportunities to all undergraduate and medical students, with special interest in applications from students who are typically under-represented within fields of science, technology, and engineering.
+WFIRM is committed to providing research opportunities to all undergraduate students, with special interest in applications from students who are typically under-represented within fields of science, technology, and engineering.
 These include African-Americans, Latino/Hispanic Americans, Native Americans, Pacific Islanders and disabled individuals.
 WFIRM is an equal opportunity employer.

 Summer Scholars Program Contact/Information: